laisbsc/trading_day_sim/README.md

 When finalised, the program will prompt the user with a menu showing options to return different types of report.
 ___________________________________________________________________________________

+# Design Patterns
+# Justification
-[Disconsider wording below - it will become the justification for chosen design patterns] Design patterns are a common way of solving well known problems.
+Design patterns are a common way of solving well known problems.
 Two main principles are in the bases of the design patterns defined by the GOF:

     Program to an interface not an implementation.
     Favor object composition over inheritance.